 During this leg I was congratulating myself on avoiding the weather.
 I shouldn’t have.
 About 40kms from the finish I rode straight into a very impressive thunderstorm.
 I needed to stop quickly and do up 12 zips on the KLIM Badlands in order to stay dry.
 It’s a mission to remember them all!
 Lightning nearby always makes me nervous and nervous I was.

 Back at Heatherbrae for the final time and the end of the ride.
 1644kms for the day on the ODO and 1625kms by Google Maps.
-The finish time was 9.34pm, 17 hours and 14 minutes taken for the ride including the 6 fuel stops and 2 meals.
-For Ironbutters that’s an OA of about 94.5 kph without being focussed on efficiency, just getting it done.
+The finish time was 9.34pm, 18 hours and 14 minutes taken for the ride including the 6 fuel stops and 2 meals.
+For Ironbutters that’s an OA of a touch over 90kph without being focussed on efficiency, just getting it done.
 For perspective that’s about the same time I would take to do this same ride on my 1250GS or any other big bore Motorcyle.
 It also means the 2000km day would be achievable on the stock bike in just over 21 hours so multi day rides on it shouldn’t be a problem.

 Was it hard?
 That’s a matter of perspective.
 Speed wasn’t an issue and maintaining it also wasn’t.
 I didn’t lose any time on Waze’s GPS eta on any of the legs and on most was able to make some time up.
 I didn’t find the scooter particularly uncomfortable but the roads were good quality so suspension and wheel size didn’t matter on this ride.
 The seat was good.
 The weather protection on the Forza is great, a big adjustable electric screen, my legs were tucked away, it reminded me of my ST1300 back in the day.